 As of January 2018, the Better Business Bureau lists a total of 133 closed complaints against Penn Credit Corporation in the previous three years; 55 of these complaints were closed in the previous year.
 Of these complaints, 33 were resolved to the satisfaction of the complainant.
 Many of the complaints resulted from calls for unverified debts or excessive phone calls.
 In addition, there were 16 negative customer reviews of this company complaining of rude collection agents; inaccurate billing and reporting information; and excessive phone calls.
 The BBB had given the debt collection agency a rating of A-.
 Justia lists at least five different cases of civil litigation naming Penn Credit Corp. as the defendant.

-It is illegal for a debt collector to threaten to sue you or garnish your wages.
+It is illegal for a debt collector to make empty threats to sue you or garnish your wages.
 It is also unlikely Penn Credit would sue you for a debt you may not owe or they cannot validate.
 However, debt collection agencies are known to have summoned debtors to court and garnish wages after a default judgement.
 Contacting an attorney BEFORE this could possibly happen would be a smart move.
 We’ve helped thousands of consumers fight back against unscrupulous debt collection harassers.
 Find out if we can help you too today!

 In another case in November 2015, a judge considered a default judgement against Penn Credit Corp for alleged violations of the FDCPA provision against excessive phone calls.
 The plaintiff in this case charged that, over a two-month period, Penn Credit made so many phone calls, including robocalls placed to a cellular telephone, that the debt collection agency violated provisions of the FDCPA.